Managing MS symptoms

 Making sense of MS: In this film we ask people what advice they could give about managing the symptoms of MS.

 Treatment for MS may include medication, therapies, such as physiotherapy, and self-management techniques.
 Some people explore the use of complementary or alternative medicines (CAMs).
-Please consult with your neurologist, MS nurse or GP about the best treatments for you.

 Treating MS symptoms